oilandsugar/ritual-dust/content/about/this-website.md

 [-] Add commissions banner on home page

+[ ] use vw units for margins
+[ ] make optimisations for dark themes (bg of low res images)
+[ ] try having images in grayscale and multiply by default, and become full color on hover on list pages
+[ ] finish writing page on druidism
+[ ] finish writing page on tarot
+[ ] finish writing page on shinto
+[ ] finish writing page on alchemy
 [ ] Make icons for all sections
 [ ] use built in image processing tools to resize and dither images
 [ ] Improve design tree page